Phineas and Ferb: Mission Marvel: Production

-The episode was officially announced at Comic-Con. "'Phineas and Ferb: Mission Marvel' is an exciting animated special for everyone at Disney and Marvel.
-Bringing together the worlds of Phineas and Ferb and Marvel's The Avengers is a ton of fun for fans of both properties", said Dan Buckley, publisher and president of the print, animation and digital divisions, Marvel Worldwide, Inc. "It's a thrilling opportunity for these two franchises to take advantage of each other in a way that may go beyond this one special.
+The episode was officially announced at Comic-Con.
+Marvel executive Dan Buckley stated that "Phineas and Ferb: Mission Marvel is an exciting animated special for everyone at Disney and Marvel.
+Bringing together the worlds of Phineas and Ferb and Marvel's The Avengers is a ton of fun for fans of both properties".
+Additionally, he said that "It's a thrilling opportunity for these two franchises to take advantage of each other in a way that may go beyond this one special.
 Fans of all ages are in for a very special treat!"

-Phineas and Ferb co-creators Jeff "Swampy" Marsh and Dan Povenmire worked closely with Marvel writers to adapt the characters to work together.
-They originally had a scene where Iron Man uses Thor's hammer.
-The Marvel writers did not allow that, forcing Marsh and Povenmire to re-board that entire scene.
+Phineas and Ferb co-creators Jeff "Swampy" Marsh and Dan Povenmire worked closely with Marvel writers to adapt the characters.
+They planned for Iron Man to use Thor's hammer Mjolnir, but were prevented from doing so and forced to re-board the scene.

 On June 6, 2013, USA Today released the first full-length trailer for the special.
 On July 7, 2013, during an episode of Avengers Assemble, Disney XD aired a 90-second sneak peek of the special.
-On August 12, 2013, verified users of the "Watch Disney Channel" application got to watch the special before it aired on television.
+On August 12, 2013, users of the "Watch Disney Channel" application got to watch the special before it aired on television.

-Drake Bell, Adrian Pasdar, Travis Willingham, Fred Tatasciore, Liam O'Brien, Charlie Adler, and Chi McBride reprise their roles from Ultimate Spider-Man and Avengers Assemble as Spider-Man, Iron Man, Thor, Hulk, Red Skull, M.O.D.O.K., and Nick Fury respectively.
+Drake Bell, Adrian Pasdar, Travis Willingham, Fred Tatasciore, Liam O'Brien, Charlie Adler, and Chi McBride reprise their roles from Ultimate Spider-Man and Avengers Assemble as Spider-Man, Iron Man, Thor, Hulk, Red Skull, MODOK, and Nick Fury respectively.
 Additionally, Peter Stormare voices Whiplash, Danny Trejo voices Venom, and Stan Lee makes a cameo appearance as a hot dog vendor modeled after his likeness.